3.0 X 2-3/8 Mayhew Regular water well drill pipe in 20-foot length

-Weighing in at 30-lbs less than conventional drill pipe yet 15% stronger means the 20-foot DRILLMAX® drill pipe is easier on you and the rig, especially when drilling deeper holes.
+Weighing in at 30-lbs less than conventional water well drill pipe yet 15% stronger means the 20-foot DRILLMAX® drill pipe is easier on you and the rig, especially when drilling deeper holes.

 "Typically you have to choose between light weight and high strength, but we were able to do both.
 Lighter weight results in less wear on the machine, while increased strength gives you confidence in your tooling performance," Kyle Riedel, tools engineer lead, said.